-The Mount Holyoke College Friends of Athletics (FOA) fund was created by Director of Athletics Laurie Priest in 1991.
+The Mount Holyoke College Friends of Athletics (FOA) fund was created by former Director of Athletics Laurie Priest in 1991.
 The financial support generated by this fund, especially through the annual golf tournament, has been extremely important to the success of the programs.
 The additional support has primarily aided the athletes in their winter and spring training trips.
 More importantly, the support has enhanced the quality of the athletic experience for the Mount Holyoke student-athletes.

 About the Tournament